KilledByAPixel/OS13k/README.md

 - OS13k and zzfx features will not work on when browsing localling in Firefox!
 - To force a page to refresh you can add ?<version> to the src link... {src:'help.html?1'}
 - you do not need charset=utf-8, it will be applied automatically
-- programs with the extension .dweet.js will load as dweets
+- programs with the extension .dweet.js or .shader.txt will automatically load as dweets or shadertoys
-- programs with the extension .shader.txt will load as shadertoy shaders

 ### OS13k System Calls
 - The function OS13kInit is called on child frames when opened